ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 ; extended public keys.
 ; '#6.40308(output-descriptor)' should be used to share an output descriptor, ; e.g. for the different Bitcoin address formats (P2PKH, P2SH-P2WPKH, P2WPKH, P2TR).

-;
-; 'hex-string' (IANA CBOR tag 263) wraps bytes meant to be read as a hexadecimal ; string; the tag preserves hex semantics for display and comparison, while ; halving the on-wire size compared to the equivalent "0x..." text.
+; 'encoded-bytes' is the extension point for byte-string encodings that ; preserve a semantic hint.
+Today it aliases 'hex-string' (IANA CBOR tag 263), ; which halves the on-wire size for canonically hex identifiers such as EVM ; contract addresses.
+Future specs MAY extend 'encoded-bytes' with base58, ; base64, bech32 and similar tagged byte-strings once their CBOR tags are ; registered with IANA. encoded-bytes = hex-string

+; 'token-component' is a single atomic component of a UAI-style identifier:
+; a plain text string, a tagged byte string, or an unsigned big integer. token-component = tstr / encoded-bytes / biguint

+; 'token-id' is either a scalar identifier or an ordered array of two to ; four components for compound identifiers (e.g. ERC-721 / ERC-1155, where ; the identifier is a contract address paired with a token id).
+The UAI ; text form "a.b.c" and the array form [a, b, c] are semantically equivalent;
+; producers MAY emit either form and consumers MUST accept both.
+The upper ; bound of four accommodates realistic UAI identifiers (typically 2-3 ; components) without permitting unbounded nesting. token-id = token-component / [2*4 token-component]

 ; Optional 'token-ids' to indicate the synchronization of a list of tokens with ; the associated accounts.
 ; 'token-id' encoding follows the Unique Asset Identifier (UAI) convention ; defined in [NBCR-2024-001].
-A token-id is either a scalar identifier or a ; compound "parent.subtype[.subtype...]" form.
 Current encodings per blockchain:
 ; - ERC20 tokens on EVM chains are identified by their contract addresses, ;   encoded as 'hex-string' (e.g. `0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48`).
-; - ERC721 / ERC1155 tokens are identified by contract address plus token id,
+; - ERC721 / ERC1155 tokens are identified by contract address plus token id.
-;   encoded as tstr using the UAI "contract.tokenId" form (e.g.
+;   The preferred wire form is the typed array `[hex-string, biguint]`; the ;   equivalent tstr form is the dot-separated "contract.tokenId" string (e.g.
 ;   `0xfaafdc07907ff5120a76b34b731b278c38d6043c.508851954656174721695133294256171964208`).
+;   In CBOR diagnostic notation the array form reads:
+;     [263(h'FAAFDC07907FF5120A76B34B731B278C38D6043C'),
+;      508851954656174721695133294256171964208]
 ; - ESDT fungible tokens on MultiversX are identified by a ticker-hex ;   identifier, encoded as tstr (e.g. `USDC-c76f1f`).
 ; - SPL / Token-2022 on Solana are identified by their mint address,